Which of the following best describes the concept of homeostasis ... | Channels for Pearson+

 1

-Understand the concept of homeostasis: Homeostasis refers to the body's ability to maintain a stable internal environment despite changes in external conditions.
-This involves various physiological processes that regulate factors such as temperature, pH, and electrolyte balance.
+Homeostasis refers to the body's ability to maintain a stable internal environment, which is crucial for optimal functioning.

+The concept involves various physiological processes that regulate factors such as temperature, pH, and electrolyte balance.
-Identify the key components of homeostasis: These include sensors that detect changes, control centers that process this information, and effectors that enact changes to return the body to its set point.

-Consider examples of homeostasis: Common examples include temperature regulation, where the body maintains a constant temperature through mechanisms like sweating or shivering, and blood glucose regulation, where insulin and glucagon help maintain stable glucose levels.
+When external conditions change, the body uses feedback mechanisms to adjust and stabilize internal conditions.

+For example, if the external temperature drops, the body may initiate shivering to generate heat and maintain core temperature.

 Watch next

-Master The Levels of Organization with a bite sized video explanation from Bruce BryanStart learning
+Master Somatic vs. Autonomic Nervous System with a bite sized video explanation from Hannah GordilsStart learning

 Related Videos